A NSW Government website

 Accessibility

-Quick exit is designed to meet WCAG 2.2 AA when implemented and configured correctly.
-As a safety-critical component, it must remain accessible and functional in all supported environments, including when JavaScript is unavailable.
+Quick exit is designed to meet Web Content Accessibility Guidelines (WCAG) 2.2 AA when implemented and configured correctly.
+As a safety-critical component, it must stay accessible and functional in all supported environments, including when JavaScript is unavailable.

 Keyboard access

-• The Quick exit control is included in the normal tab order
+• The control is included in the normal tab order.

-• Keyboard users can reach and activate it using standard navigation keys
+• Users can reach and activate it with standard navigation keys.

-• If enabled, the optional double Esc key behaviour provides an alternative keyboard-triggered exit but must not replace the primary control.
+• The optional double-Esc shortcut is enabled by JavaScript and provides an alternative keyboard exit, but must not replace the primary control.

 Screen reader support

-• Semantic HTML and ARIA attributes ensure the control is announced with clear purpose
+• Semantic HTML and Accessible Rich Internet Applications (ARIA) attributes ensure the control is announced with a clear purpose.

-• Instructional text explains both the on-screen action and the optional keyboard shortcut
+• When JavaScript is enabled and enableEsc is true, instructional text explains both the on-screen action and the optional keyboard shortcut.

-• A screen-reader-only announcement message provides additional context when the component is present
+• A screen-reader-only announcement message gives additional context when the component is present.

-• The announcement message should be rendered server-side where possible so it is available even when JavaScript is disabled.
+• Render the announcement server-side where possible so it is available even without JavaScript.

 JavaScript dependency

-• Without JavaScript, the control functions as a standard link to the safe destination
+• Without JavaScript, the control works as a standard link to the safe destination.

-• With JavaScript enabled, progressive enhancements such as cloak mode, double-Esc activation and focus behaviour improve usability but are not required for access
+• With JavaScript, enhancements such as cloak mode, the keyboard hint, double-Esc and focus behaviour improve usability but are not required for access.

 • Do not rely on JavaScript alone to render or activate the component.